antonyaneeta/neocortexapi/source/MyCloudProjectSample/Documentation/ML_22-23_9ImplementSerializationofHtmClassifier-TeamAlpha.md

-# Title of your SE Project - Azure Cloud Implementation
+# ML2223-9 Implement Serialization of HtmClassifier -Team Alpha - Azure Cloud Implementation

+The Serialization of HTMClassifier is implemented with this Project.
+The Newly intorduced Serilaize Deserialize method works towards the goal of the Project .
+The Methods are unit tested and Documneted in https://github.com/UniversityOfAppliedSciencesFrankfurt/se-cloud-2022-2023/blob/team_alpha/MySEProject/Documentation/Implement%20Serialisation%20of%20HTMClassifier.pdf

+With  and aim to make the Project availible running in Azure cloud as a Docker image running in Azure the folloing steps are done.

 Use this file to describe your experiment.
 This file is the whole documentation you need.